OH-research-group/call/index.md

 ### Where and when?

 Initially we will meet **only virtually**, both due to ongoing travel restrictions and because virtual meetings allow participants to easily join from different parts of the world.
-The meetings will be run in English, and the [GOSH code of conduct](https://openhardware.science/gosh-2017/gosh-code-of-conduct/) will apply.

 The proposed frequency is to have **a monthly meeting**, though this is open to discussion with members of the community.

 Sessions will be hosted & facilitated by [Julieta Arancio](https://drexel.edu/coas/faculty-research/faculty-directory/postdocs/arancio-julieta/), postdoctoral researcher at Drexel University; the session notes will be shared openly in this website.
+The meetings will be run in English, and the [GOSH code of conduct](https://openhardware.science/gosh-2017/gosh-code-of-conduct/) will apply.

-We are planning our first meeting for the first week of November 2021.
+We are planning our first meeting for the **first week of November 2021**.

 ### How do I join?